mvolkmann/blog/src/smalltalk/20-basic-data-types.md

       - `UnicodeString`
         - `UnicodeSymbol`

+Many methods for operating on `String` and `Symbol` instances are found in the `SequenceableCollection` class.

 Instances of `String` and `UnicodeString` are mutable collections of characters.
 But instances of `CharacterSequence`, `Symbol`, and `UnicodeSymbol` are immutable.